Gray Kunz: Biography

 Born in Singapore on February 24, 1955, Kunz was raised there as well as in Switzerland.
 He received his culinary education in Bern, Switzerland.
-He worked at the Beau Rivage Palace in Lausanne and Baur au Lac in Zurich.
+He worked at the Beau Rivage Palace in Lausanne and Baur au Lac in Zürich.
 Then, Kunz apprenticed under Swiss chef Frédy Girardet for five years in Crissier.
 After that, he moved to the Regent Hotel in Hong Kong, where he learned French and Chinese cooking methods.
 In 1988, he moved to Adrienne at the Peninsula Hotel in New York.
 In 1991, he became the Executive Chef of Lespinasse, becoming the highest-paid chef in the city at the St. Regis Hotel, where he was allowed freedom of creativity and budget to attract members of the "Concorde crowd".
 While there, he created a special spoon used by the chefs in his kitchen, which was later cited as the favorite kitchen tool for many chefs.
 He eventually left the restaurant during period of success to venture out and founded his own restaurants, including Salt and Char in Saratoga Springs, New York, Cafe Gray in the Time Warner Center in Manhattan, and Grayz at 13 West 54th Street, also in Manhattan.

 Kunz mentored many future celebrity chefs, such as Andrew Carmellini, Floyd Cardoz, Rocco DiSpirito, and Corey Lee.
 He died of a stroke in March 2020 in Poughkeepsie, New York.